-Our supplier shall have measures in place to safeguard against preventable accidents and emergencies.
+Our suppliers shall have measures in place to safeguard against preventable accidents and emergencies.
 Nominated employees that are responsible for Occupational Health and Safety shall be trained and workers shall be encouraged to raise safety concerns.
-Employees shall be protected against exposure to potential hazards such as; slip, trips or fall hazards, vehicles, fire or from electrical/energy sources through adequate procedures that identify, minimise and prevent hazards.
+Employees shall be protected against exposure to potential hazards such as slip/trip or fall hazards, vehicles hazards, fire or from electrical/energy sources through adequate procedures that identify, minimise and prevent hazards.
 These procedures include, an ongoing safety training program and safety instructions, preventable maintenance and safe work practices, clear signage, machine maintenance and safeguarding, chemical controls, personal protective equipment and clothing, hearing protection and excessive noise reduction.
-Additional care shall be taken with employees under 18 year of age (young workers).
-Supplier shall take responsibility for its employees when they carry out work off premises.
+Additional care shall be taken with employees under 18 years of age (young workers).
+Suppliers shall take responsibility for its employees when they carry out work off premises.

 6.4 Emergency Preparations

 Emergency procedures shall be in place to identify potential emergency situations and events.
 Our suppliers shall have emergency plans, evacuation procedures, employee training and drills, appropriate fire detection, sufficient extinguishers, adequate exit facilities and recovery plans in place in case any emergency should arise.
 Our suppliers shall have a pro-active approach to emergency risk and ensure that wherever possible risks to life, the environment and property are minimised.